 Given the above analysis, we are now in a position to be quite specific in our understanding of anidassana viññāṇa.
-We have seen that anidassana viññāṇa is: (1) a form of samādhi; and (2) that it is a type of consciousness accessible only to the ariyas.
-This description fits well with the type of samādhi I have called ariyasamādhi in the introduction to this paper.
-This then becomes our interpretation of anidassana viññāna.
+We have seen that anidassana viññāna is:

+- 1. a form of samādhi; and - 2. that it is a type of consciousness accessible only to the ariyas.
+56

+This description fits well with the type of samādhi I have called ariya-samādhi in the introduction to this paper.57 This then becomes our interpretation of anidassana viññāṇa.

-In sum, it may never be possible to pin down the exact meaning of anidassana $vi\tilde{n}\tilde{n}\bar{a}na$ with perfect certainty.
-However, given the broader message of the suttas concerning $vi\tilde{n}\tilde{n}\bar{a}na$ , and given that there is at least one solid explanation of anidassana $vi\tilde{n}\tilde{n}\bar{a}na$ which does not contradict this broader message, one is forced to reject the idea that anidassana $vi\tilde{n}\tilde{n}\bar{a}na$ is equivalent to the state of final $Nibb\bar{a}na$ in the form of a permanent (or 'timeless') consciousness.
+In sum, it may never be possible to pin down the exact meaning of anidassana $vi\tilde{n}\tilde{n}ana$ with perfect certainty.
+However, given the broader message of the suttas concerning $vi\tilde{n}\tilde{n}ana$, and given that there is at least one solid explanation of anidassana $vi\tilde{n}\tilde{n}ana$ which does not contradict this broader message, one is forced to reject the idea that anidassana $vi\tilde{n}\tilde{n}ana$ is equivalent to the state of final $Nibb\bar{n}ana$ in the form of a permanent (or 'timeless') consciousness.
+58 ness that he can access, i.e. most likely a jhāna state.
+This interpretation is further reinforced by the Chinese version of this sutta, also according to which it was Brahmā who spoke, see T I 548b, 11.
+(It is also significant that in the Chinese there is no equivalent of anidassana.)
+Given this uncertainty in the reading, it would be quite reasonable, maybe even preferable, to leave the passage at MN 49:25.1 out of the present discussion.
+In spite of this, I have decided to incorporate the passage in my argument.